rbrunney/CSC380/README.md

 <br>

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;
 This basic RetroGameExchangeAPI project was made in order to learn Distributed Systems.
 Also during tis project we got a glimpse into understanding how to implement HATEOS (Hypermedia as the Engine of Application State) within our REST API.
-Some of the technologies used in the project include Spring Boot, MySQL, Docker, and RabbitMQ.
+Some of the technologies used in the project include Spring Boot, MySQL, Docker, RabbitMQ, and NGINX.

 <br>
 <div class="header" align="center">